 THE NORTH TRAILHEAD AT THE COLUMBIA RIVER: Trailhead and viewing platform are fully reopened now (at Parking Lot C, Fort Stevens State Park).

 ECOLA STATE PARK: A lot of people seem to miss where the trail continues south of the Indian Point parking area on south side of Tillamook Head.
 DO NOT GO DOWN TO THE BEACH!
-Walk across the parking area and pick up the trail south to Ecola Point.
+Walk across the parking area and pick up the signed trail south to Ecola Point.

 ARCADIA BEACH: Vault toilets only, no water.

-OSWALD WEST STATE PARK: If you need water, use the restrooms (flush toilets, potable water) right above Short Sand Beach, just off the OCT route (a second restroom building to the south, closer to Necarney Creek, is closed).
+If you need water, use the restrooms (flush toilets, potable water) right above Short Sand Beach, just off the OCT route (a second restroom building to the south, closer to Necarney Creek, is closed).
 It's the last tap water before Manzanita.
-There are also restrooms 0.5 mile off the OCT on US 101 at the main Short Sand Beach parking area.
-(Note that the trail over Cape Falcon can be very brushyearly in the season.)
+There are also restrooms 0.5 mile off the OCT at the Short Sand Beach parking areaon US 101

 SECTION 2